yandex-cloud/docs/en/_tutorials/loadtesting-https-pandora.md

 ### Configure a network {#network-setup}

-[Enable](../vpc/operations/enable-nat.md) NAT to the internet on the subnet where the test target is and the agent will be located.
+[Create and configure a NAT gateway](../vpc/operations/create-nat-gateway.md) in the subnet where your test target is and the agent will be hosted.
 This ensures the agent has access to {{ load-testing-name }}.

 ### Configure security groups {#security-group-setup}